n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.html.md

 ### Extract HTML Content options

-In addition to the parameters listed above, you can also configure this operation with these options:
+You can also configure this operation with these options:

 * **Trim Values**: Controls whether to remove all spaces and newlines from the beginning and end of the values (turned on) or leaves them (turned off).
 * **Clean Up Text**: Controls whether to remove leading whitespaces, trailing whitespaces, and line breaks (newlines) and condense multiple consecutive whitespaces into a single space (turned on) or to leave them as-is (turned off).